pabloteari/micro-frontend-react-study/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [npm] to install all micro.

 ```bash
 #run in /container, /microFrontOne and /microFrontTwo